wwalc/ckeditor5-emoji/README.md

 ## CKEditor 5 compatibility

-The plugin was built on top of the latest development version of CKEditor 5 (`4c1e371 `) and **does not work with the latest "official release" (ver.
-1.0.0-alpha.2)**.
+The plugin was built on top of the latest stable version of CKEditor 5 (`1.0.0-beta.1`).
-It should be compatible with 1.0.0-beta.1 though (once it is released).

 ## Enabling the emoji plugin

-~Since this is a third-party plugin, it is not enabled by default in CKEditor 5 and has to be added to it manually.
+Since this is a third-party plugin, it is not enabled by default in CKEditor 5 and has to be added to it manually.
 For more information check the official documentation about [creating custom builds](https://docs.ckeditor.com/ckeditor5/latest/builds/guides/development/custom-builds.html).~

-~To install it, run:~
+To install it, run:

 ```
 npm install --save @wwalc/ckeditor5-emoji
 ```

-~When updating the build configuration use the following:~
+When updating the build configuration use the following:

  * `@wwalc/ckeditor5-emoji/src/emoji` – plugin import path
  * `Emoji` – plugin name
  * `emoji` – toolbar item (button)

-**Note: the above steps will not work today, due to compatibility issues described above.**

 ### Development environment

-At this moment, the only way to enable it is to setup a local [development environment](https://docs.ckeditor.com/ckeditor5/latest/framework/guides/contributing/development-environment.html) and build a custom editor there.
+To enable the plugin you amy also setup a local [development environment](https://docs.ckeditor.com/ckeditor5/latest/framework/guides/contributing/development-environment.html) and build a custom editor there.

 ## Configuration